 1970: First offering of company stock to the general public.

-1979 – 1986: Company operates training program for corporations, know as the Facility Management Institute.
+1979 – 1986: Company operates a training program for corporations, know as the Facility Management Institute.

 1982: Tradex, Inc. becomes a Herman Miller Co. and changes its name to Phoenix Designs; Herman Miller acquires Vaughan Walls, Inc.